pyelias/CSC-240-final-project/README.md

 In the model files (cat-all.csv, cat-ham.csv, cat-spam.csv), feature words are stored along with their probability of occuring in each type of email.

 Accuracy:
-Usuallty >90%, varies depending on training dataset
+Usually >90%, varies depending on training dataset